fstelluti/Noise/README.md

 Currently, the project contains various cameras used to traverse the scene and view models, several different lighting schemes (including Gouraud and Phong), a cube splitter (a cube that is dynamically cut in half), a full skybox, and environment reflections on certain models.

+With the exception of a few textures, the entire scene was creating using OpenGL.

 This project is best described with screenshots.

 Model transformations moving to the beat of the song: